Prediction strategies without loss: Results

-\begin{remark} In particular, it follows that for any $\gamma>0$ there exists an algorithm for combining $N$ strategies that has regret $O(\sqrt{\gamma T(\log N+\log T)}$ against the best of $N$ strategies and loss at most $O((NT)^{-\gamma})$ with respect to any strategy fixed a priori.
-These bounds are optimal and improve on the work on \cite{kearns-regret}. \end{remark}
+\begin{theorem} For any $Z<1/e$ there exists an algorithm for combining $N$ strategies that has regret $O(\sqrt{T\log (N/Z)})$ against the best of $N$ strategies and loss at most $O(Z\sqrt{T})$ with respect to any strategy $S_0$ fixed a priori.
+These bounds are optimal up to constant factors. \end{theorem}

-An interesting application of Theorem~\ref{thm:combine-tree} is as follows.
-Consider a set of strategies $S_j$, where each $S_j$ is a boolean function mapping $|S_j|$ bits to one bit.
-The number of bits needed to specify a function $S_j$ on $k$ bits is $\text{comp}(S_j)=2^{k}$, and we call this the complexity of $S_j$.
-Our techniques yield an algorithm that is simultaneously competitive against all strategies of complexity up to any fixed $K$ and satisfies